zderApfel/RoU/README.md

 * Stamina - Depletes when sprinting, jumping, or melee attacking.
 Regeneration scales with Health

 * Balance Points (BP) - Represents your balance.
-BP reduces from getting damaged, and once it reaches zero your mercenary ragdolls for a time.
+BP reduces from getting damaged.
+On reaching zero, you fall to the ground, becoming helpless for a time.
 Melee attacks have significantly stronger BP damage than bullets do (outside of the high caliber ones), so don't worry about getting cheesed down by a group of gunmen...but also a group of gunmen can kill you fast anyway.
 BP regenerates quickly after not being damaged for a time.

 * Armor Points (AP) - Represents the health of any worn armor.
-Armor health is depleted by a large amount when pierced by a bullet or hit with a bladed melee weapon.
+Armor health is depleted by a large amount when pierced by a bullet.
 If a bullet is deflected, damage is minimal.

 ### Attributes